adama-wzr/EffectiveDiffusivityFVM/README.md

 - input.txt
 - stb_image.h

-## How to Cite
+## Publications

-Please cite one of the relevant publications shown below (more coming):
+There currently isn't a consolidated publication for this package.
+Please cite one (or more) of the relevant publications below:

-- Sarabandi, A., Adam, A., & Li, X. (2024).
+- Sarabandi, A., **Adam, A.**, & Li, X. (2024).
 Influence of Electrolyte Saturation on the Performance of Li-O2 Batteries.
 ACS Applied Materials and Interfaces. https://doi.org/10.1021/acsami.4c12168

 ## Code Authors